How to Generate Mortgage Leads (If You’ve Never Done It Before)

 3. Implement the platforms to help you manage leads.

-If you attract enough leads, you’ll quickly learn that there’s another art to it that you have to learn: managing them.
+If you attract enough leads, you’ll quickly learn that there’s another art to it that you have to learn: managing your leads.

 Generating mortgage leads isn’t solely about generating web traffic, after all.